 The first staff consisted of Dr. Allen J. Green; counselor, Isabel Sampson-Mapp; and Administrative Assistant, Afi Roberson Heywood.
 Jeanne Arnold served as director from 1996-2003 and Jack B. Lewis served as the Associate Director from 1998-2002.

-The Center wishes to acknowledge the efforts of the members of the various committees who worked toward the establishment of the African-American Resource Center as the consultants who compiled and submitted report to the University concerning the matter.
+The Center wishes to acknowledge the efforts of the consultants who compiled and submitted their reports to the University and the members of the various committees who worked toward the establishment of the African-American Resource Center.
 The center would also like to acknowledge the unwavering support of the African-American Association.
 Due to their efforts, we now have the African-American Resource Center.
 The Penn community is welcome to utilize the services and offer suggestions for the enhancement and enrichment of the Black community and the center.